TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-sdk-error-unexpected-result.md

 **Using UpsertItem**
-If *sys_id* is different for the item that is being used in the *upsert* call, then it will create a new item even if the *id* is same.
+<br>If *sys_id* is different for the item that is being used in the *upsert* call, then it will create a new item even if the *id* is same.
 Uniqueness of an item depends on *id* + *partitionkey* together.
 Please see [UpsertItem documentation](https://docs.microsoft.com/python/api/azure-cosmos/azure.cosmos.cosmos_client.cosmosclient?view=azure-python#upsertitem-database-or-container-link--document--options-none-).

 **Error - Cross partition query is required but disabled.
 Please set x-ms-documentdb-query-enablecrosspartition to true, specify x-ms-documentdb-partitionkey, or revise your query to avoid this exception.**